-Seen around pretty much every holiday, royal iced cookies are particularly popular around Christmastime.
+Seen around pretty much every holiday, royal iced cookies are particularly popular at Christmastime.
 From delicate intricacies to creative versatility, the art of royal icing is easy to pick up and rather difficult to perfect.
 This hard-drying icing is one recipe used in two different stages to create amazing and delicious edible cookie art.

 Basic Royal Icing